Areas of Focus

 - Design thinking approaches

-- Open-access collection: Keywords & Concepts in Making + Design Thinking
+- Edited collection: Keywords in Making & Maker Culture

 - Tham, J. (2018).
 Interactivity in an age of immersive media: Seven dimensions for wearable technology, internet of things, and technical communication.
 Technical Communication, 65(1), 46-65.

 - Tham, J. (2017).
 Wearable writing: Enriching student peer reviews through point-of-view video feedback using Google Glass.
 Journal of Technical Writing and Communication, 47(1), 22-55.